Towards A First Step to Understand Flash Loan and Its Applications in DeFi Ecosystem: Introduction

-As such, there is an urgent need to demystify the {\fl} ecosystem, and understand the impact of potential security threats.
-Otherwise, it is impossible to provide effective mitigations without a comprehensive understanding.
+As such, there is an urgent need to demystify the {\fl} ecosystem and understand the impact of potential security threats.
 Unfortunately, few studies have been proposed to serve this purpose.
-Specifically, previous studies mainly focused on profit optimization~\cite{qin2020attacking,daian2019flash} and oracles~\cite{liu2020first} used in DEXes.
-To the best of our knowledge, none of them systematically demystified {\fl} and its applications in {\defi} ecosystem.
-Namely, we still lack a comprehensive understanding of {\fl}, especially the potential security impacts to the {\defi} ecosystem.
+Specifically, previous studies mainly focused on profit optimization~\cite{qin2020attacking,daian2019flash} and oracles~\cite{liu2020first} used by protocols.
+To the best of our knowledge, none of them systematically demystified {\fl} and its applications.
+To provide effective mitigations for {\fl}, we still lack a comprehensive understanding of {\fl}.